 Delay between photos: When using the individual photo refresh mode, the delay option will determine how long your feed pauses between each individual photo.
 We recommend a shorter pause for larger layout grids.

-Choose how many rows and columns to display.
+Manual layout can be used instead.
+After disabling auto layout, you can choose how many rows and columns to display.

 Advertisement options will display a full-screen slide periodically during your feed.
 Use ads to highlight your brand or sponsor, shout out a special guest at the event, and more.